-I am part of a burgeoning cohort of scholars who study the cultural history of capitalism in the nineteenth-century United States and welcome applications from graduate students interested in working in this field.
-My work tends to focus on Americans “in the middle,” a phrase meant to evoke both fluid notions of social position and identity as well as the emergence of a variety of brokers and middle(wo)men who rose to prominence in the economy during this period.
-These people negotiated the commercializing and industrializing economy’s promise and peril, defined who they were through the process of market making and engagement, and sparked debates about the cultural meanings of their economic practices.
-My first book examines the young men who clerked in nineteenth-century commercial houses and stores.
-In bustling northeastern cities, these strivers discovered that claiming the identities of successful menwhile making sense of a volatile capitalist economy and fluid urban societywas a project fraught with uncertainty.
-On the Make illuminates the power of the ideology of self-making and the important contests over the meanings of respectability, manhood, and citizenship that helped to determine who clerks were and who they would become.
-I am currently co-editing, with Wendy A. Woloson, a collection of essays about “shadow” economies in nineteenth-century America that examines the ways a variety of people made markets and shaped debates about the moral legitimacy of economic conduct in nineteenth-century America.
+I study the cultural history of capitalism in the nineteenth-century United States and welcome applications from graduate students interested in working in this field.
+My work focuses on Americans “in the middle,” a phrase meant to evoke both fluid notions of social position and identity as well as the emergence of a variety of brokers and middlemen who rose to prominence in the economy during this period.
+My subjectsclerks, employment agents called “intelligence office” keepers, soldiers, household mistresses, and slave traders among themnegotiated the commercializing and industrializing economy’s promise and peril, defined who they were through the process of market making and engagement, and sparked debates about the cultural meanings of their economic practices and about capitalist transformation as a whole.

 Grad Students Advised

 - Chad Holmes

 HIST 152: Survey of American History to 1865

 HIST 484: Historical Research Capstone: Abraham Lincoln’s America